CommunitySolidServer/CommunitySolidServer/config/ldp/README.md

 Contains a list of metadata writers that will be run on outgoing responses.
 * *default*: Contains the default writers.
 Can be added to when specific parsers are required.

-## Permissions
+## Modes
-Determines which permissions are needed for requests, by default this is based on the used HTTP method.
+Determines which modes are needed for requests, by default this is based on the used HTTP method.
 * *acl*: The default setup with specific support for accessing .acl documents.
 * *no-acl*: Same as above but interprets .acl documents as any other document.